alelim-bio/Ex-Profile_plots/README.md

-# Bioinformatics Tutorials and Code Snippets
+# Bioinformatics Toolbox

-Welcome to the Bioinformatics Tutorials and Code Snippets repository!
+Welcome to the Bioinformatics Toolbox repository!
 This repository is a collection of tutorials, code snippets, and knowledge insights that I've found helpful during my tenure as a bioinformatics researcher.
 The aim of this repository is to provide a resource for fellow bioinformaticians to learn and apply various techniques in the field.

 ## Contents